ATV Diff Locks Explained: Are They Worth the Investment?

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

-When shopping for a new ATV, you’ll need to consider whether you want a bike with a diff lock or not.
+When you’re in the market for a new ATV, one important decision is whether you want a bike with a differential lock (diff-lock) or not.

 A diff lock can be beneficial in challenging off-road or wet and slippery riding conditions.
-It is definitely worth the additional cost if your budget allows it.
+If your budget permits, it’s a valuable investment.

 This post looks at what a diff lock is, what it does, and what situations they are worth having.